nsidc/tech-radar/README.md

 # Tech Radar

 The Tech Radar helps NSIDC understand the spectrum of technology that is relevant to our work.
-It is intended to facilitate conversations about technology and tools as we build and maintain code bases.
+It is intended to facilitate internal conversations about technology and tools as we build and maintain code bases.
 It reflects the idiosyncratic opinions of its contributors not a consensus of NSIDC.
 It is meant to be used for guidance rather than as a prescription or standard.

 ## Usage